Wonder Boys (2000)

 What drew him to Michael Chabon’s novel about academia after a film about corrupt cops and Hollywood sleaze?
 Perhaps there are some common threads.
 Here is another world where appearances are deceiving, where the accomplished and successful live lives of secret sins, where even a simple good deed is a complicated and risky maneuver.
 Otherwise, this film is the tortoise to L.A.
 Confidential‘s hare; it’s strengths are in its leisurely tangents and in conversations after-hours rather than in fisticuffs and macho confrontations.
 Dante Spinotti’s camerawork is so inventive that even the slower chapters keep us busy investigating the busy lived-in rooms, the student backpacks bulging with details and secrets.

-Unfortunately, the last fifteen minutes of the film finally let the sense of reality slip from its grasp.
+Unfortunately, the film’s last fifteen minutes finally let the sense of reality slip from its grasp.
 The conclusion shows too much of a transformation, too happy a result.
 In a situation as tangled as this, nothing so perfect is plausible; better to show us some growth, a deep sigh, and a resolution to do better next time.
 But I find it hard to be severe with Hanson for this.
 I feel that I’ve been privileged to step into another community and see people making changes in their lives for the better.

 Among the comedies of the last decade, Wonder Boys stands out as a film of rare sincerity and hope.
 If it had come out three weeks earlier, maybe we would have seen Michael Douglas walk away with a well-deserved Oscar.